loopbackio/loopback-connector-rest/README.md

 If the REST API supports create, read, update, and delete (CRUD) operations for resources, you can simply bind the model to a REST endpoint that follows REST conventions.

+NOTE: The following example does not utilize a generated datasource or model.

 For example, the following methods would be mixed into your model class: